symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

 See :ref:`the configuration reference <reference-config-block-caches-ssi>` to learn how to configure the ssi adapter.

-Javascript
+JavaScript
 ~~~~~~~~~~

-Renders the block using javascript, the page is loaded and not waiting for the
+Renders the block using JavaScript, the page is loaded and not waiting for the
 block to be finished rendering or retrieving data.
 The block is then
 asynchronously or synchronously loaded and added to the page.